The Hong Kong Jewish Cemetery

 The earliest burial, dated 1857, is of Leon Bin Baruel.
 The Chevra Kadisha's (Burial Society) records show that most of those who died in the early years were single men, as it was not the custom to bring wives and families to live in Hong Kong which was still plague-ridden and considered quite dangerous.
 The Community was mostly without an official functionary and witness due to the fact that the population was a transient one, sixteen of the oldest graves bear only a small, numbered marker, with no name.

-As the Community prospered, the massive yet simple granite sarcophagi that mark most of the first burials gave way to a variety of styles including ornate, plain, modern and white marble with lonic style canopies.
+As the Community prospered, the massive yet simple granite sarcophagi that mark most of the first burials gave way to a variety of styles including ornate, plain, modern and white marble with Ionic style canopies.
 Sprays of flowers, scrolled tops, garlanded columns and leafy branches are the most frequently seen ornamentations on the headstones, with one gravestone bearing a broken column, indicating a premature death.

 Chapel and tahara room